Bayesian Image Reconstruction using Deep Generative Models: Introduction

 A particularly important application domain for generative models are inverse problems, which aim to reconstruct an image that has undergone a \emph{corruption process} such as blurring.
 Previous work has focused on regularizing the inversion process using smoothness \cite{tikhonov1963solution} or sparsity \cite{figueiredo2005bound,mairal2009online,aharon2006k} priors.
 However, such priors often result in blurry images, and do not enable hallucination of features, which is essential for such ill-posed problems.
 More recent deep-learning approaches \cite{wang2018esrgan,li2019feedback,yu2018generative,yu2019free} address this challenge using training data made of pairs of (low-resolution, high-resolution) images.
 However, one fundamental limitation is that they compute the pixelwise or perceptual loss in the high-resolution/in-painted space, which leads to the so-called \emph{averaging effect} \cite{ledig2017photo}: since multiple high-resolution images map to the same low-resolution image $I$, the loss function minimizes the \emph{average} of all such solutions, resulting in a blurry image.
 Some methods \cite{ledig2017photo,pathak2016context} address this through adversarial losses, which force the model to output a solution that lies on the image manifold.
 However, even with adversarial losses, it is not clear which solution image is retrieved, and how to sample multiple solutions from the posterior distribution.

 To overcome the averaging of all possible solutions to ill-posed problems, one can build methods that estimate by design \emph{all potential solutions}, or a distribution of solutions, for which a Bayesian framework is a natural choice.
 Bayesian solutions for image reconstruction problems include: Markov Random Field (MRF) priors for denoising and in-painting \cite{roth2005fields}, generative models of photosensor responses from surfaces and illuminants \cite{brainard1997bayesian}, MRF models that leverage global statistics for in-painting \cite{levin2003learning}, Bayesian quantification of the distribution of scene parameters and light direction for inference of shape, surface properties and motion \cite{freeman1994generic}, and sparse derivative priors for super-resolution and image demosaicing \cite{russell2003exploiting}.
+The seminal work of \cite{geman1984stochastic} formulated the image reconstruction task as the Bayesian optimization over an energy function in a lattice-like physical system.